 - The required documents for admission into Nigeria universities

 - How to gain admission easily into Nigeria Universities

 - How to study online course and earn a degree

 WAEC subject combination (requirements) for Arabic Language

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Arabic Language in Nigeria universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Arabic Language must include:
+The required WAEC subject combination (O level requirement) for Arabic Language must include:

 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any universities, college or polytechnics in Lagos State, Yoruba Language is compulsory for Arabic Language.
 So now that you know the compulsory O level subject requirement to study Arabic Language, let also look at JAMB UTME and Direct requirements.

 JAMB UTME subject combination (requirements) for Arabic Language

 The Joint Admission and Matriculation Board (JAMB) is a body responsible for your admission into the University or other institutions.
 Now I’m going to show you the compulsory JAMB subjects for Arabic Language that you must register and I will honestly advise you to aim for a score of 200 and above in JAMB UTME instead of 180 to be on a safe side because anything short of that may deny you of Admission/Post UTME.
 Of course, if you have a score below 180, you can consider the College of Education or Polytechnic… Read how to answer and pass JAMB once.